Allyooop/muskox/method.md

 * Have you entered the right URL?
 * Is your MySQL server running?
 * Have you entered ALL of the details correctly?
-* Did you run Rails S, what is that saying?
+* Did you run Rails S, rawhat is that saying?
 * Are you in the Rails directory when you ran that command?

 Hopefully everything is working smoothly.
 Right, time to do some building.
 In the next chapter we'll create our homepage